The Culinary Institute of America: Hyde Park, New York

 The school's largest and primary campus operates four public restaurants for students to gain experience.
 Food served at the American Bounty Restaurant highlights Hudson Valley produce and is prepared in the style of cuisines of the Americas.
 The Bocuse Restaurant serves traditional French food using modern techniques.
 It was the first of the school's restaurants, and opened as the Epicurean Room and Rabalais Grill in 1973, before being renamed the Escoffier Restaurant (after Auguste Escoffier) in 1974.
 In 2012 it was again renamed to honor Paul Bocuse, and given a $3 million renovation by Adam Tihany.
 The Ristorante Caterina de' Medici is a restaurant with a focus on Italian food.
 The Apple Pie Bakery Café has a casual atmosphere.

 The school also frequently creates on-campus pop-up restaurants, including Post Road Brew House.
-The second of the campus' pop-ups, the gastropub opened in February 2016 in the General Foods Nutrition Center (formerly St. Andrew's Cafe).
+The second of the campus' pop-ups, the gastropub opened in February 2016 in the General Foods Nutrition Center.

-The campus offers intercollegiate, intramural, and club athletics.
+Students participate in intercollegiate, intramural, and club athletics.
 Its intercollegiate program began in 2004, and is affiliated with the Hudson Valley Intercollegiate Athletic Conference.

 Napa County, California

 The CIA has two campuses in Napa County, California.
 The campus in St. Helena is known as the Culinary Institute of America at Greystone; the other campus, in the city of Napa, is known as the Culinary Institute of America at Copia.
 The Greystone campus runs associate degree programs, certificate programs, continuing education courses, and custom classes.
-The Rudd Center for Professional Wine Studies runs wine instruction classes and a certification program for wine professionals.